Roosevelt Island Fall Soccer Program Information

 Safety: If your child has allergies, asthma, or any other serious health issue, please be sure to discuss the issue with your coach.

 Conduct: Youth sports is a time to model correct and appropriate behavior for the children.
 Always keep in mind that this is a GAME and that these are CHILDREN playing.
 There will be mistakes made by players, coaches and referees alike.
 Cheer your child on, but step back from the sideline and let your coach do the coaching.
-While most coaches welcome comments from the parents about how to make the season more productive and fun, remember that the coaches are volunteers who are working hard and spending time coaching your child.
+While most coaches welcome comments from the parents about how to make the season more productive and fun, remember that the coaches are working hard and spending time coaching your child.

 Parents are not allowed, at ANY time, to speak to or have other interactions with the referees.
 Parents who disregard this rule will be asked to leave the fields.
 If you have questions or concerns about referees and/or game rules, then contact the Director of Community Affairs at 212-832-4559.